ConnexonSystems/dockex/README.md

 For GPU support, you must have NVIDIA drivers installed and enable a flag in the Dockex configuration file.

-For Ubuntu 16.04 installation instructions, see here (coming soon!).
+For Ubuntu 16.04 installation instructions, see [here](docs/ubuntu_1604_install.md).

 For Ubuntu 18.04 installation instructions, see here (coming soon!).

 <a name="GettingStarted"></a>
 ## Getting Started